-In March 2023, we filed a prospectus supplement to our existing shelf registration statement on Form S-3, or the Shelf Registration Statement.
-The Shelf Registration Statement permits the offering of up to \$400.0 million aggregate dollar amount of shares of our common stock or preferred stock, debt securities, warrants to purchase our common stock, preferred stock or debt securities, subscription rights to purchase our common stock, preferred stock or debt securities and/or units consisting of some or all of these securities, in one or more offerings and in any combination.
-The Shelf Registration statement expiries in November 2024, and as of March 31, 2024 there was \$187.0 million remaining under the Shelf Registration Statement.
-In March 2023, in connection with filing a prospectus supplement to our Shelf Registration Statement, we entered into an Open Market Sales Agreement (the Sales Agreement) with Jefferies LLC, as the sales agent, pursuant to which we may offer and sell shares of our common stock having an aggregate offering amount of up to \$75.0 million.
-The \$75.0 million of common stock that may be issued and sold pursuant to the

-Sales Agreement is included in the \$400.0 million of securities that may be issued and sold pursuant to the Shelf Registration Statement.
+In March 2023, we filed a prospectus supplement to our existing shelf registration statement on Form S-3 (the "2021 Shelf Registration Statement").
+The 2021 Shelf Registration Statement permits the offering of up to \$400.0 million aggregate dollar amount of shares of our common stock or preferred stock, debt securities, warrants to purchase our common stock, preferred stock or debt securities, subscription rights to purchase our common stock, preferred stock or debt securities and/or units consisting of some or all of these securities, in one or more offerings and in any combination.
+The 2021 Shelf Registration Statement expires in November 2024, and as of June 30, 2024 there was \$187.0 million remaining under the 2021 Shelf Registration Statement.
+In March 2023, in connection with filing a prospectus supplement to our 2021 Shelf Registration Statement, we entered into an Open Market Sales Agreement (the "Sales Agreement") with Jefferies LLC, as the sales agent, pursuant to which we may offer and sell shares of our common stock having an aggregate offering amount of up to \$75.0 million.
+The \$75.0 million of common stock that may be issued and sold pursuant to the Sales Agreement is included in the \$400.0 million of securities that may be issued and sold pursuant to the 2021 Shelf Registration Statement.
 We will pay Jefferies LLC a commission rate of up to 3.0% of the aggregate gross proceeds from the sale of any shares of common stock pursuant to the Sales Agreement.
-We have \$75.0 million remaining under the Sales Agreement as of March 31, 2024.
+We have \$75.0 million remaining under the Sales Agreement as of June 30, 2024.